Alan LeForce: College of Charleston

 In 1970 LeForce was hired as the head coach of the College of Charleston's men's basketball team, as well as the program's athletic director.
 Through nine seasons LeForce coached the Cougars to a 132–108 record at the NAIA level, highlighted by four District 6 Playoff appearances and a 20-win season in 1974–75.

 South Carolina High Schools

-He left Charleston in 1979 to lead the varsity boy's team at Coastal Academy High School in Conway, South Carolina.
+He left Charleston in 1979 to lead the varsity boys' team at Coastal Academy High School in Conway, South Carolina.
 In five seasons LeForce coached to a 125–15 record and won two South Carolina Independent School State Championships.
 He left the Coastal Academy to coach at East Cooper High School in Mount Pleasant during the 1985–86 season.

 East Tennessee State

 LeForce next served as an assistant coach under Les Robinson at East Tennessee State from 1986 to 1990.
 As an assistant, LeForce was vital in the Buccaneers' back-to-back NCAA Tournament appearances in 1989 and 1990.
 After Robinson's departure to coach the NC State Wolfpack, LeForce was promoted to head coach.

 In LeForce's first season as head coach, the 1990–91 Buccaneers won the SoCon Tournament and advanced to the First Round of the 1991 NCAA Tournament.
 LeForce's 1991–92 squad repeated as SoCon Champions, and went on to upset #3 seed Arizona 87–80 in the First Round of the 1992 NCAA Tournament.
 Their season ended in the Second Round after losing 90–102 to Michigan, the National Runner-Up led by the Fab Five.

 Across six seasons, LeForce coached the East Tennessee State men's team to a 108–70 record.